-1. Choose a game you love
+- Choose a game you enjoy

 The most common answer is “Just speedrun the game you enjoy playing the most!”, but this isn’t always the best option.
 I certainly agree, the most important factor when choosing your first speedrun game will be choosing a game you love and can enjoy playing over and over.
 My favorite game has always been The Legend of Zelda: Link’s Awakening (DX to be specific).
 However, I quickly learned that this is not my style of game to speedrun… although I could watch speedruns of it all day long!

-The most common answer is not always the best answer
+The most common answer is not always the best answer!

-Even though The Legend of Zelda: Link’s Awakening is a wonderful game casually, the speedrun of it just doesn’t fit my speedrun personality.
-And this leads us into the second most important aspect of which video game to choose as your first speedrun.
+This leads us into the second most important aspect of which video game to choose as your first speedrun.